How to Start a Research Paper - 9 Simple Steps

-The mistake that most students make is that they jump straight to the writing process without doing the required research.
-It is called a “research paper” after all, so it is understood that you will need to conduct some kind of research before you decide to start writing.
+Most students make the mistake of jumping straight to the writing process without doing the required research.
+However, you need to conduct some kind of research before you decide to start writing.

 It does sound boring and pretty tedious, but it can be made easier with just a little planning and sticking to a format.

-Before getting started it is always a good idea to carefully read the professor’s guidelines.
+Before getting started, it is always a good idea to carefully read the professor’s guidelines.
 This will help ensure that you are clear about what is asked and you don’t go off track.
-Also, the guidelines will help you understand how you plan to approach and answer your research question.
+Also, the guidelines will make you understand how you plan to approach and answer your research question.

 There might be some specific instructions regarding the formatting of your research paper.
 For example, your teacher has provided the instructions regarding the citation style that should be followed.

 A detailed research paper guide will help you understand how to craft each section and write it in perfect order.
 Learning how to write a research paper is a detailed process, and this is why we insist that you dedicate ample time to understand its elements and practice to master it.